Can Colleges See What Other Schools You Apply To?

 Early Decision

-Early decision is one more way to answer the question of whether can colleges see what other schools you apply to.
-This is a way for colleges to learn where else you have applied to besides their own.
-Under the terms of this admissions timeline, you will be required to sign an agreement in which you make a commitment to enroll in the college if you are accepted and to withdraw any other applications you may have submitted.
+Early decision is another way for colleges to see what other schools you’ve applied to.
+Under the terms of this admissions timeline, you’ll be required to sign an agreement committing to enroll in the college if accepted and to withdraw any other applications you may have submitted.

-Some of the most prestigious schools in the country have been caught sharing the names of students who have been accepted into their early decision programs.
-These schools have stated that they are doing this to ensure that applicants are not in violation of any Early Decision policies and to reassure prospective students that the program will not affect their chances of admission.
+Some of the country’s most prestigious schools have been found sharing the names of students accepted into their early decision programs.
+They claim this is to ensure applicants aren’t violating any Early Decision policies and to reassure potential students that the program won’t affect their admission chances.

-Despite this, in 2018, the Department of Justice (DOJ) began looking into the possibility that this practice violated federal antitrust laws and began conducting an investigation into the matter.
+However, in 2018, the Department of Justice (DOJ) began investigating whether this practice violated federal antitrust laws.

 Student talking her interviewer in an office.